econnet/econ/econ-1.0.rst

 Having access to all product information, including `tributes`_ and financial, all contributors can check fairness.

+An additional `ombudsman`_

+- actively checks a real implementation against this contract
-An `ombudsman`_ handles reported fairness issues or mediates other conflicts.
+- handles reported fairness issues or
+- mediates other conflicts

 .. _`dproduct`: